google/XNNPACK/README.md

 ## Acknowledgements

 XNNPACK is a based on [QNNPACK](https://github.com/pytorch/QNNPACK) library.
-Over time its codebase diverged a lot, and XNNPACK API is no longer compatible with QNNPACK.
+Over time its codebase diverged and XNNPACK API is no longer compatible with QNNPACK.